An Introduction to Stochastic PDEs: Gaussian Measure Theory

-The main ingredient in the proof of Theorem~\ref{theo:uniqueext} is the Borell-Sudakov-Cirel'son inequality {Borell-Sudakov-Cirel'son inequality|see{isoperimetric inequality}} \cite{SudTsi,Borell}, a general form of isoperimetric inequality for Gaussian measures which is very interesting and useful in its own right.
+The main ingredient in the proof of Theorem~\ref{theo:uniqueext} is the Borell--Sudakov--Cirel'son inequality {Borell--Sudakov--Cirel'son inequality|see{isoperimetric inequality}} \cite{SudTsi,Borell}, a general form of isoperimetric inequality for Gaussian measures which is very interesting and useful in its own right.
 In order to state this result, we first introduce the notation $B_\eps$ for the $\CH_\mu$-ball of radius $\eps$ centred at the origin.
-We also denote by $A+B$ the sum of two sets defined by \begin{equ} A+B = \{x+y\,:\, x \in A\;,\quad y \in B\}\;, \end{equ} and we denote by $\Phi$ the distribution function of the normal Gaussian: $\Phi(t) = {1\over \sqrt{2\pi}} \int_{-\infty}^t e^{-s^2/2}\,ds$.
+We also denote by $A+B$ the sum of two sets defined by \begin{equ} A+B = \{x+y\,:\, x \in A\;,\quad y \in B\}\;, \end{equ} and we denote by $\Phi$ the cumulative distribution function of the normal Gaussian: $\Phi(t) = {1\over \sqrt{2\pi}} \int_{-\infty}^t e^{-s^2/2}\,ds$.
 With these notations at hand, we have the following: